fatzebra/FatZebra-WooCommerce/readme.txt

 = 1.5.10 =
 * Fixed issue with Direct Post in WooCommerce 2.6
 * Setup read for Amex Express Checkout

+= 1.5.12 =
+* Fixed refund not processing due to change in storage of transaction ID

 == Support ==

 If you have any issue with the Fat Zebra Gateway for WooCommerce please contact us at support@fatzebra.com.au and we will be more then happy to help out.